MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Excel.XlEditSession

 Collected when the user starts editing a spreadsheet.
 The data collected allows Microsoft to evaluate the feature health of actions that change the spreadsheet.
-It is also used to calculate monthly active users and devices.
+It's also used to calculate monthly active users and devices.

 The following fields are collected: